 Pick An Outcome Variable, Any Outcome Variable

 The biggest concern the literature review highlighted was the problem of unconstrained dependent variable choice.
-Often the academic follows the dictates of circumatnces, testing whatever is in the data.
+Often the academic follows the dictates of circumstances, testing whatever is in the data.

 Such casualness about metrics is particularly frustrating when research is said to contradict a prior relationship.
 For example, a paper (by De Haan and colleagues) purported to contradict the earlier research of Keiningham and his team which criticized NPS.
 The newer paper said it found that NPS is an effective predictor of customer retention.
 This is infuriating as it inappropriately gives the impression of academic confusion.

 Tests of different relationships can’t really contradict each other.
 They are just testing different things.
-We don’t expect tests of a kid’s ability to score penalties in soccer to mirror their ability to do code.
-If the results are different it doesn’t mean much except they are different.
+We don’t expect tests of a kid’s ability to score penalties in soccer to mirror their ability to do computer coding.
+If the results are different it doesn’t mean much except they are different tests.

 Net Promoter And Lessons For Academic Research